gitKrystan/2025-emberfest/slides.md

 * To do this, our `patchTodoToggle` action uses *optimistic* mutation to ensure that the completion state is shown consistently throughout the entire `TodoItem` parent component.

 * In this case, we use the same `patchTodo` builder, but we mutate the state of an _editable_ copy of the todo first.
+We call this "locally optimistic mutation."

 When the patch request succeeds, WarpDrive will "commit" the local changes from the editable todo back to the upstream, immutable todo.
 -->

 ---

-# Controlled Optimistic Mutation with Checkout
+# Locally Optimistic Mutation with Checkout

 <div class="grid grid-flow-col gap-4 grid-items-center">